jiuliangut/earthquake-monitor/api/README.md

 # Earthquake Monitor API
-## API to allow technical users to query the database and extract information in real-time
+A RESTful API to allow technical users to query the database and extract information in real-time

-### Below are the endpoints that users can use to navigate interact with the API which queries the database.
+## Features

+- Retrieves detailed information about specific earthquakes.
+- Query earthquakes based on magnitude ranges.
+- Get earthquakes within specific date ranges with sorting options.
+- Filter earthquakes by alert levels (e.g., green, yellow, orange, red).

+## API endpoints:

 ### 1. Get Earthquake Details by ID
 - **Endpoint**: `GET /earthquake/{id}`
 - **Description**: Get information about a specific earthquake using ID
 - **Path Parameters**:
-  - `id` (string, required): ID of the earthquake
+  - `id` (string, required): ID of the earthquake (**begins at 1**)
-- **Example**: GET `/earthquake/783`
+- **Example**: GET `/earthquake/1`

 ### 2. Get Earthquakes by Magnitude